 (NYCHA) apartment building in the South Bronx.
-Mr. Pagan lives with his mother in
+Mr. Pagan lives with his mother in monitor.
+Because Mr. Pagan continues to visit his girlfriend and their children in a Bronx

-Manhattan, but regularly visits his girlfriend's building in the Bronx in order to care for his children.
-Mr. Pagan is routinely stopped and-because his identification shows a Manhattan home address-he has on a number of occasions been arrested by police officers on suspicion of
+Manhattan, but regularly visits his girlfriend's building in the Bronx in order to care for his